I Miss Movies. That’s How I Know Awareness Has Changed.

 I woke up the other day with a thought that surprised me: I miss movies.

 Not in a nostalgic, everything-was-better-before Covid way — more like a quiet realization.
 I mean, I live in Los Angeles, and I spent a good chunk of my career working in entertainment, so, ipso facto, opening weekend used to play an outsized role in the rhythm of my life.
-But, like a lot of people, going to see the latest movie fell off my to-do list in 2020 and never really came back, and I was honestly pretty content to think those days were behind me.
+But, like a lot of people, going to see the latest movie fell off my to-do list in 2020 and never really found its way back.
+I was honestly pretty content to think those days were behind me.

-But I recently decided to watch Tron: Ares on a whim and realized it was exactly the kind of film I would’ve liked to see in a theater.
+But I recently decided to watch Tron: Ares on one of my TV apps and realized it was exactly the kind of film I would’ve liked to see in a theater.
 Big screen.
 Loud sound.
 A shared experience.
-And, I started to wonder why I didn’t go see it.
+Which made me wonder: why didn’t I go see it?

-The answer: I barely knew it existed, but, and also, maybe a little because the last Tron bored me enough that I hadn’t been looking for a sequel.
+The answer: I barely knew Tron: Ares existed, but, and also, maybe a little because the last Tron bored me enough that I hadn’t been looking for another sequel.

-What really hit home for me as I got all deep about it is that I didn’t know anything about the movie.
+What hit home as I went all deep about my movie going behavior is that I really didn’t know anything about the film before last week.
 I hadn’t seen a trailer.
 I hadn’t clocked a release date.
 I didn’t have a sense of what kind of experience it was meant to be.
-I do remember a viral clip that crossed my social media feed more than a few times.
-It made me smile, but it didn’t make me search out the film.
+I do remember actress Greta Lee crossing my social media feed more than a few times, but the clip, while delightfully entertaining, didn’t get me to search out the film.
 And that feels meaningfully different from how movies used to enter our lives.

 Do you remember this clip?
-Did it make you want to go see Tron: Ares?
+Did it make you want to go out and see Tron: Ares?

-Which brings me to my usual topic of marketing.
+Which brings me to the topic of marketing.
 I see this as a classic discovery (aka awareness) problem.

 Here is my chain of thought:

 Web 2.0 changed the way we receive news and information.
 People used to hear about things in environments designed for exploration — flipping channels, browsing a magazine rack, listening to the radio.
-This is a very lean-back model where information is pushed out to people.
+This is a very lean-back model where information is pushed out to the public.

 In that shift, something else happened quietly: computers replaced curators.
 Platforms became the primary way content reaches us, and algorithms took over the job of deciding what we might like next.
 Their goal isn’t to help us discover something new in a meaningful way — it’s to keep us engaged.